Préparer votre maison pour l’hiver

 If you have a fireplace, make sure it has a sturdy screen to stop sparks from flying into the room.
 Let your ashes cool down before you remove them.

-And make sure you keep anything that can burn at least one metre away from these heat sources to minimize the risk of fire.
+Always keep anything that can burn at least one metre away from these heat sources to minimize the risk of fire.